 My hand-me-down clothes and their love story

 Have I convinced you already about how awesome hand-me-downs are?
-So let me give you a real-life example.
+Let me give you a real-life example.

 And for that you need to know two facts about my mom: